Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Numerical experiments

-Our numerical experiments are performed on a computer equipped with a single GeForce RTX 2080s GPU and an i9-9900K CPU.
-The training and inference processes of the model are primarily implemented using the \texttt{Pytorch} package in \texttt{Python}.
+Our numerical experiments are performed on a computer equipped with a single GeForce RTX 2080 Super GPU and an i9-9900K CPU.
+The training and inference processes of the model are primarily implemented using the \texttt{PyTorch} package in \texttt{Python}.

-In the training process, we simulate $N = 1000$ samples in each round, and with $R = 20$ rounds in total.
+In the training process, we simulate $N = 1,000$ samples in each round, and with $R = 20$ rounds in total.
 In each round, we randomly pick 5\% of the newly generated samples $\theta$ and their corresponding $x$ values as validation data.
-We follow the early stop criterion proposed by \cite{papamakarios2019sequential}, which terminates the training if the loss value on the validation data does not decrease after 20 epochs in a single round.
+We follow the early stopping criterion proposed by \cite{papamakarios2019sequential}, which terminates the training if the loss value on the validation data does not decrease after 20 epochs in a single round.
 For the optimizer, we use \texttt{Adam} \cite{kingma2014adam} with a batch size of 100, a learning rate of $1 \times 10^{-4}$, and a weight decay of $1 \times 10^{-4}$.
+The detailed track of the computational time of various methods can be found in \Cref{appendix:computation_cost}.

 In this paper, we employ neural spline flows (NSFs) \cite{durkan2019neural} as the conditional density estimator, which consists of 8 layers.
 Each layer is constructed using two residual blocks with 50 units and \texttt{ReLU} activation function.
-With 10 bins in each monotonic piecewise rational-quadratic transform, and the tail bound is set to 20.
+With 10 bins in each monotonic piecewise rational-quadratic transform, the tail bound is set to 20.
+For a detailed introduction to the structure of NSFs, we refer the reader to \Cref{appendix:nsf_intro}.